Internet Magic Connections

 Connections With The Internet

 "The real challenge is to focus the debate on the good that this technology produces." - Larry Lessig

 The Internet helps me connect with others who share similar interests.
-These associations force the examination of my thoughts and feelings and I learn more about myself because of them.
+These associations force the examination of my thoughts and feelings, and I learn more about myself because of them.
 This kind of introspection allows my soul to make truthful decisions that guide my life.
-Recently, something serendipitous and unexpected happened and I’d like to share my story with you.
+Recently, something serendipitous and unexpected happened, and I’d like to share my story with you.

 Magic Video Blog

 After working on a handful of projects using the World Wide Web to spread the art of magic, I conceived of the Magic Video Blog in 2008.
 With the underlying goal of making the history of magic relevant for an online generation, this free website provides a rich resource for those interested in our art.
-In order to breathe life into this project, I sifted through thousands of magic videos to find the strongest performances, culled an enormous amount of historical information, and consolidated everything in one location.
+To breathe life into this project, I sifted through thousands of magic videos to find the strongest performances, culled an enormous amount of historical information, and consolidated everything in one location.

 Gali Gali The Egyptian Magician

 The Magic Video Blog contains hundreds of videos; if you look around long enough, you will come across the famed Egyptian magician, Luxor Gali Gali (Mahgoub Mohammed Hanafi.)
 In the brief snippet shown, Gali Gali performs his most influential piece of magic – the Cups and Balls, ending with the production of several live baby chickens as a finale (as seen below).